sanguis/sanguis.github.io/_posts/2017-12-15-Mobbing-the-Koans.md

 categories: extreme programming, mobbing programming, Agile
 ---

-In my [mob programming guidlines]({{site.baseurl }}{% post_url /_posts/2017-12-15-strong-style-pair-programming.md %}) post, I mentiond [Koans](http://www.lauradhamilton.com/learn-a-new-programming-language-today-with-koans) as a as a great way to get started with mobbing.
+In my mob programming guidelines post, I mentioned [Koans](http://www.lauradhamilton.com/learn-a-new-programming-language-today-with-koans) as a as a great way to get started with mobbing.
 Here we will look at this striped down format.

 ## Roles